oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

     when using Thin mode.

-A worker thread pool that is too small can cause a decrease in application performance, can cause
+A worker thread pool that is too small can cause a decrease in application performance,
 `deadlocks <https://github.com/oracle/node-oracledb/issues/603#issuecomment-
-277017313>`__, or can cause connection requests to fail with the error *NJS-040: connection request timeout* or *NJS-076: connection request rejected*.
+277017313>`__, or failure in connection requests with the error *NJS-040: connection request timeout* or *NJS-076: connection request rejected*.